Colorado Midland Railway: History

 Circa early 1900s postcard ad for the line.

 John J. Hagerman gained control of the Colorado Midland Railway Company in June 1885.
 In September 1890, Hagerman sold the railroad to the Atchison, Topeka and Santa Fe Railway, which operated the railroad as a subsidiary and changed the name to the Colorado Midland Railroad.

+The Colorado Midland Railway’s advertising frequently drew on imagery associated with Colorado history.
+One such emblem, depicting a Ute man on horseback, referencing Ute Pass, a route historically used by the Ute people between South Park and the Manitou Springs area.
+The emblem was used by the railroad from its early years until about 1910.

 For a short time the railroad was consolidated with the Aspen Short Line (1893-1897).
 Following the Panic of 1893, the Santa Fe railroad failed and both it and the Colorado Midland went into receivership.
 During this time, a crash in the price of silver also led to economic decline in the mining towns served by the railway.